Why do you have a lottery for Multi-Age? How does it work?

 Each multi-age class is made up of 8-1st grade students, 8-2nd grade students and 8-3rd grade students.
 Students stay with the teacher for three years.
 Most students enter at 1st grade and that is where the majority of openings occur.
 Sometimes we have 1 or 2 open spots at 2nd grade.

-If the teacher assigned to a blended class has never taught one before, then yes, various administrative supports will be available.
+We choose a teacher who has experience working with multiple ages or who is excited about the opportunity to blend grade levels.
 Grade level teaming by the teaching staff is a well-used resource by blended classrooms to support their instruction at two different grade levels.
-Also, mentoring may be provided if appropriate.
 We have a lot of staff who have experience teaching a blended class.

 How likely is it that there will be a blend next year?